AntoniaSophia/CarND-Traffic-Sign-Classifier-Project/solution/P2_writeup_Antonia.md

 ####1.
 Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-The code for this step is contained in the cells 3,4,5 of the IPython notebook ![Jupyter_Notebook] .
+The code for this step is contained in the cells 3,4,5 of the IPython notebook [Jupyter_Notebook](https://github.com/AntoniaSophia/CarND-Traffic-Sign-Classifier-Project/blob/master/solution/Traffic_Sign_Classifier.ipynb)

 I used the matplotlib library to calculate summary statistics of the traffic signs data set: